zhenda-hub/zhenda-hub.github.io/content/posts/bible_stu/bible-words.md

 >
 > *(Hebrews 11:6 NLT)*

+> We do this by keeping our eyss on Jesus, the chamption who initiates and perfects our faith.
+Because of the joy awaiting him, he endured the cross, disregarding its shame.
+Now he is seated in the place of honor beside God's throne.
+>
+> *(Hebrews 12:2 NLT)*

 > Under the old system, the high priest brought the blood of animals into the Holy Place as a sacrifice for sin, and the bodies of the animals were burned outside the camp.
 >